 How long does child support last?

-Child support lasts until a child is emancipated which is generally when a child graduates from college.
+This support lasts until a child is emancipated which is generally when a child graduates from college.

-What happens if somebody does not pay child support?
+What happens if somebody does not pay?